 As an organization which promotes mental health and wellbeing, we recognize that historic and ongoing systemic racism have impacted the mental health of Indigenous peoples, and we condemn and denounce racism, oppression, and genocidal policies in every form.
 We also celebrate and acknowledge the dignity, worth, and value of all people made in the image of God.

-This Indigenous History Month, we are taking time to educate ourselves, advocate for justice, and pray for our Indigenous sisters and brothers.
+This Indigenous History Month, we are taking time to educate ourselves, advocate for justice, and pray for our Indigenous siblings.
 If you’d like to join us in this endeavour, you’ll find a series of recommended resources at the end of this post.

 We’ve also chosen to make a donation of $100 to the Indian Residential School Survivors Society and we encourage you to consider making a donation to this charity or another Indigenous-run charity of your choosing.